rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-use-oozie.md

 ---
-title: Use Hadoop Oozie in HDInsight | Microsoft Docs
+title: Use Hadoop Oozie in HDInsight
 description: Use Hadoop Oozie in HDInsight, a big data service.
 Learn how to define an Oozie workflow, and submit an Oozie job.
 services: hdinsight
-documentationcenter: ''
-tags: azure-portal
-author: mumian
+author: jasonwhowell
-manager: jhubbard
-editor: cgronlun
-ms.assetid: 870098f0-f416-4491-9719-78994bf4a369
+ms.reviewer: jasonh
+ms.author: jasonh
 ms.service: hdinsight
 ms.custom: hdinsightactive
-ms.workload: big-data
-ms.tgt_pltfrm: na
-ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.date: 02/22/2017
+ms.date: 05/25/2017
-ms.author: jgao
 ROBOTS: NOINDEX
-ms.openlocfilehash: 82ba8cf60eaeeddb40d40ee230cc29cd78bf52d3
+ms.openlocfilehash: f5a6616403d7e3fc7944c26bbbcbfa9fbfb4fff5
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44551733"
+ms.locfileid: "44811979"
 ---
-# <a name="use-oozie-with-hadoop-to-define-and-run-a-workflow-in-hdinsight"></a><span data-ttu-id="eaba2-104">Use Oozie with Hadoop to define and run a workflow in HDInsight</span><span class="sxs-lookup"><span data-stu-id="eaba2-104">Use Oozie with Hadoop to define and run a workflow in HDInsight</span></span>
+# <a name="use-oozie-with-hadoop-to-define-and-run-a-workflow-in-hdinsight"></a><span data-ttu-id="b2e72-104">Use Oozie with Hadoop to define and run a workflow in HDInsight</span><span class="sxs-lookup"><span data-stu-id="b2e72-104">Use Oozie with Hadoop to define and run a workflow in HDInsight</span></span>
 [!INCLUDE [oozie-selector](../../includes/hdinsight-oozie-selector.md)]

-<span data-ttu-id="eaba2-105">Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.</span><span class="sxs-lookup"><span data-stu-id="eaba2-105">Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.</span></span> <span data-ttu-id="eaba2-106">To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].</span><span class="sxs-lookup"><span data-stu-id="eaba2-106">To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].</span></span> <span data-ttu-id="eaba2-107">To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].</span><span class="sxs-lookup"><span data-stu-id="eaba2-107">To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].</span></span>
+<span data-ttu-id="b2e72-105">Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.</span><span class="sxs-lookup"><span data-stu-id="b2e72-105">Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.</span></span> <span data-ttu-id="b2e72-106">To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].</span><span class="sxs-lookup"><span data-stu-id="b2e72-106">To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].</span></span> <span data-ttu-id="b2e72-107">To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].</span><span class="sxs-lookup"><span data-stu-id="b2e72-107">To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].</span></span>

-<span data-ttu-id="eaba2-108">Apache Oozie is a workflow/coordination system that manages Hadoop jobs.</span><span class="sxs-lookup"><span data-stu-id="eaba2-108">Apache Oozie is a workflow/coordination system that manages Hadoop jobs.</span></span> <span data-ttu-id="eaba2-109">It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.</span><span class="sxs-lookup"><span data-stu-id="eaba2-109">It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.</span></span> <span data-ttu-id="eaba2-110">It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts.</span><span class="sxs-lookup"><span data-stu-id="eaba2-110">It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts.</span></span>
+<span data-ttu-id="b2e72-108">Apache Oozie is a workflow/coordination system that manages Hadoop jobs.</span><span class="sxs-lookup"><span data-stu-id="b2e72-108">Apache Oozie is a workflow/coordination system that manages Hadoop jobs.</span></span> <span data-ttu-id="b2e72-109">It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.</span><span class="sxs-lookup"><span data-stu-id="b2e72-109">It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.</span></span> <span data-ttu-id="b2e72-110">It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts.</span><span class="sxs-lookup"><span data-stu-id="b2e72-110">It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts.</span></span>

-<span data-ttu-id="eaba2-111">The workflow you will implement by following the instructions in this tutorial contains two actions:</span><span class="sxs-lookup"><span data-stu-id="eaba2-111">The workflow you will implement by following the instructions in this tutorial contains two actions:</span></span>
+<span data-ttu-id="b2e72-111">The workflow you implement by following the instructions in this tutorial contains two actions:</span><span class="sxs-lookup"><span data-stu-id="b2e72-111">The workflow you implement by following the instructions in this tutorial contains two actions:</span></span>

 ![Workflow diagram][img-workflow-diagram]

-1. <span data-ttu-id="eaba2-113">A Hive action runs a HiveQL script to count the occurrences of each log-level type in a log4j file.</span><span class="sxs-lookup"><span data-stu-id="eaba2-113">A Hive action runs a HiveQL script to count the occurrences of each log-level type in a log4j file.</span></span> <span data-ttu-id="eaba2-114">Each log4j file consists of a line of fields that contains a [LOG LEVEL] field that shows the type and the severity, for example:</span><span class="sxs-lookup"><span data-stu-id="eaba2-114">Each log4j file consists of a line of fields that contains a [LOG LEVEL] field that shows the type and the severity, for example:</span></span>
+1. <span data-ttu-id="b2e72-113">A Hive action runs a HiveQL script to count the occurrences of each log-level type in a log4j file.</span><span class="sxs-lookup"><span data-stu-id="b2e72-113">A Hive action runs a HiveQL script to count the occurrences of each log-level type in a log4j file.</span></span> <span data-ttu-id="b2e72-114">Each log4j file consists of a line of fields that contains a [LOG LEVEL] field that shows the type and the severity, for example:</span><span class="sxs-lookup"><span data-stu-id="b2e72-114">Each log4j file consists of a line of fields that contains a [LOG LEVEL] field that shows the type and the severity, for example:</span></span>

         2012-02-03 18:35:34 SampleClass6 [INFO] everything normal for id 577725851
         2012-02-03 18:35:34 SampleClass4 [FATAL] system problem at id 1991281254
         2012-02-03 18:35:34 SampleClass3 [DEBUG] detail for id 1304807656
         ...

-    <span data-ttu-id="eaba2-115">The Hive script output is similar to:</span><span class="sxs-lookup"><span data-stu-id="eaba2-115">The Hive script output is similar to:</span></span>
+    <span data-ttu-id="b2e72-115">The Hive script output is similar to:</span><span class="sxs-lookup"><span data-stu-id="b2e72-115">The Hive script output is similar to:</span></span>

         [DEBUG] 434
         [ERROR] 3